 license.
 The DMV could suspend your driver's license for up to 3 years

 for a third offense if you refused a chemical test at the time of your

 drunk-driving arrest.
 Your license will be returned to you at the end

 of the suspension or revocation, but you must pay a $125 reissue fee to

 the DMV and file proof of financial responsibility.
 You may get your driver's

 license back if the DMV finds that there was no basis for taking it.

-or drug content of your blood.
-If you refused to take a blood or breath
+alcohol or drug content of your blood.
+If you refused to take a blood

-test after being requested to do so by a peace officer, you may have to
+or breath test after being requested to do so by a peace officer, you